 Don't get these confused with radar detectors since with fixed red light and speed cameras, there's no radar present to detect.
 This makes even the best radar detector useless for avoiding them.
 (But there are

-The red light camera detector is not terribly complex technology, just an amalgamation of GPS and an updatable memory chip, plus audible and visual alerts.
-Loaded with the coordinates of fixed speed cameras, it warns when one is approached.
-(Nearly all mobile speed-camera vans use radar and you'll need the very best radar detector to counter these.
-If you're looking for a top radar detector that's GPS-enabled, first read our radar
+Red light camera detection is not terribly difficult, requiring GPS and an updatable memory chip, plus audible and visual alerts.
+Loaded with the coordinates of fixed cameras, it warns when one is approached.
+(Nearly all mobile speed-camera vans use radar and you'll need a top radar detector to counter it.

 A few enterprising souls began importing British red light camera detectors a few years ago and other models have joined these.
 Late last year I gathered samples and tested them over a nine-month period.
 (A fifth model, from Cobra, reached market too late to be included.)

 To review these red light camera detectors I evaluated their mounting systems, controls and the effectiveness of their displays and alert systems.
-I also installed manufacturer-supplied software and updated them over the Internet, looking for any show-stopping glitches.
+I also installed manufacturer-supplied firmware and updated each over the Internet, looking for any show-stopping glitches.
 And I logged a few thousand miles encompassing three states and 14 urban areas, checking the accuracy and currency of their databases.

 Cheetah GPS mirror

 The Cheetah GPSmirror (the product's trademarked spelling) incorporates a GPS chip, LED display, speaker, switches and other components into a mirror that's designed to slip over the stock rearview mirror.
 Spring-loaded clamps easily affix it to the stock unit and it's powered by the vehicle's 12-volt system.